-2020 provided plenty of challenges.
-It was also a year full of opportunity.
-2021 holds just as much opportunity, if not more.
+Each new year holds tons of opportunity.
 Leaders continually face the question of whether or not they will take every opportunity the Lord presents to advance the Gospel and build the Church.
-In terms of the continuing work of making disciples, post-profession of faith, how might the church encourage one another to advance the Gospel in the coming year?
-Consider how it might look to accept the challenge to baptize one in 2021.
+In terms of the continuing work of making disciples, post-profession of faith, how might the church encourage one another to advance the Gospel in the next year?
+Consider how it might look to accept the challenge to “baptize one.”
 Could you:

 Baptize one more student than you did last year?